backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/Kinesis.md

 - *Billing* is based on *per shard provisioned*.
 - We have a **retention period** of **1 day (default)** to **365 days**.
 Because of this we can reprocess the data. **Replay**.

+> [!question]- An Amazon Kinesis Data Stream has recently been configured to receive data from sensors in a manufacturing facility.
+A consumer EC2 instance is configured to process the data every 48 hours and save processing results to an Amazon RedShift data warehouse.
+Testing has identified a large amount of data is missing.
+A review of monitoring logs has identified that the sensors are sending data correctly and the EC2 instance is healthy.
+What is the MOST likely explanation for this issue?
+> *Records are retained for 24 hours* in the Kinesis Data Stream by **default**.

 -  Once the *data* is *inserted* into Kinesis it **cannot be deleted (immutability)**.

 - Data is ordered using **partition keys**.
 Data that shares the *same partition goes to the same shard (ordering)*.
 So partition key decides to which shard the data will go.